LoginRadius/python-sdk/README.md

 <h6 id="DeleteAllRecordsByDataSource-delete-"> Delete All Records by Datasource (DELETE)</h6>
- This API allows you to delete all records contained in a datasource.
+ This API allows you to delete all records in a datasource.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/delete-all-records-by-datasource)

  ```